The Murder City Devils – In Name and Blood: #904 of best 1,000 albums ever!

 The Murder City Devils - In Name and Blood

-Why is The Murder City Devils’ In Name and Blood on my best 1,000 albums ever list?
+So why is The Murder City Devils’ In Name and Blood on this best 1,000 albums ever thing?

 I’ve always been a sucker for a great, carnivalesque organ thrown against rock music.
-I like a carnivalesque organ just fine on its own too, sure – and if you hear an organ at a carnival would we just call it organ music?
+I like a carnivalesque organ just fine on its own too, sure; but if you hear an organ at a carnival, would you just call it organ music?”
 But I digress.

-And I’m sure I first heard Ray Manzarek’s devilishly dark blues meets classically trained organ on The Doors’ “Break on Through” at precisely the right age for it and music of its ilk to be hardwired in my musical pleasure center.
+I’m sure I first heard Ray Manzarek’s devilishly dark blues meets classically trained organ on The Doors’ “Break on Through” at precisely the right age for it.
+From there, music of its ilk was forthwith hardwired in my musical pleasure center.

-“Press Gang” is a great example, delightfully dark and spooky with a slow, trudgy hardcore punk vibe that works really well.
+“Press Gang” is a great example of the band’s sound, delightfully dark and spooky with a slow, trudgy hardcore punk vibe that works really well.
 And that organ, whoo!

 “Run to Whiskey” takes that vibe and throws in a little Graham Day & The Gaolers’ (hard drinking) flavor.

-And then I’m getting a little Rancid sprinkled over the top on “Bunkhouse.”
+And I’m getting a little Rancid sprinkled over the top on “Bunkhouse.”

 Some stats & info about The Murder City Devils – In Name and Blood